Hampshire Hikes & Historical Sites

 We stay in a former 18th century coaching inn, the Tankerville Arms Hotel, ten minutes’ walk from the centre of Wooler, a market town dating back to the 13th century.

-This comfortable three-star walker friendly hotel offers modern facilities and excellent local food and a warm welcome from its friendly staff.
+This traditional three-star walker friendly hotel offers comfortable facilities, hearty pub-style food and a warm welcome from its friendly managers and staff.

-Rooms all include en suite bathrooms, and have TVs and free Wi-Fi, as well as tea and coffee making facilities.
+Rooms all include en suite bathrooms, and have TVs and free Wi-Fi (however, connection can be patchy), as well as hairdryers and tea and coffee making facilities.
+The hotel has its own car park.

 This Grade 4 moderate holiday includes full and half day walks at a moderate pace over hilly terrain and is likely to include an element of sightseeing as well.
 Half day walking will probably include about 3 hours of walking, with full days having around 5 hours.
 Expect ascents and descents of up to about 600m.
 See the 'Proposed Itinerary' section for more information.